formkiq/formkiq-client-sdk-java/docs/DocumentAttributesApi.md

 Set document&#39;s attributes

-Set multiple attributes to a document; this endpoint also accepts a different body parameter for setting a single attribute
+Set multiple attributes to a document; this endpoint also accepts a different body parameter for setting a single attribute  Note: - attributes in the request will overwrite existing attributes.

 ### Example
 ```java